benj-sic/BioNetworks/README.md

 plot_degrees_dist(study.net)
 ```

-### 4.2 - Construction of Random Networks
+### 4.2 - Construction of random networks

-A cornerstone of comparing the topology of a network is comparison to sets of randomly constructed networks.
+A cornerstone of comparing the topology of a network is by comparing it
+with sets of randomly constructed network.
 The construct_rand_net()
 constructs a list of random networks with of similar weighted degree
 distribution based on Fabien Viger and Matthieu Latapy’s algorithm.